gpizzutoa/Assistant-Connector/readme.md

 - `wait_on_run`: Waits for the OpenAI API to process a submitted message.
 - `main`: Main function to start the conversational assistant.

-## Contributing
-Contributions to this script are welcome.
-Please ensure that your code adheres to the project's coding standards and include appropriate tests.

 ## License
 MIT